bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Calculations</h4>

-Sass also has the ability to do calculations in a variety of different manners.
-Calculations can handle most problems, such as addition, subtraction, division, multiplication, and rounding.
+<p>Sass also has the ability to do calculations in a variety of different
+manners.
+Calculations can handle most problems, such as addition, subtraction, division, multiplication, and rounding.</p>

-Addition can be done by using the plus sign, +, and may be completed with or without units of measurement.
+<p>Addition can be done by using the plus sign, +, and may be completed
+with or without units of measurement.
 When done with units, the unit tied to the first number in the equation is the unit that will be used in the computed value.
 For example, ten pixels plus one inch will equal 106 pixels.
-Subtraction is handled the same way as addition but with the minus sign, -, instead.
+Subtraction is handled the same way as addition but with the minus sign, -, instead.</p>

-Multiplication is completed with the asterisk sign, *, however only one of the numbers, if any, may include a unit of measurement.
-Using the percent sign, %, will return the remainder of the two numbers upon being divided, and as with multiplication, only allows one number, if any, to have a unit.
+<p>Multiplication is completed with the asterisk sign, *, however only one
+of the numbers, if any, may include a unit of measurement.
+Using the percent sign, %, will return the remainder of the two numbers upon being divided, and as with multiplication, only allows one number, if any, to have a unit.</p>

 <h4>Sass</h4>